SHAREHOLDER ACTION REMINDER: The Schall Law Firm Encourages Investors in IonQ, Inc. with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - June 13, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against IonQ, Inc. ("IonQ" or "the Company") IONQ for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / June 26, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against IonQ, Inc. ("IonQ" or "the Company") IONQ for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between March 30, 2021 and May 2, 2022, inclusive (the ''Class Period''), are encouraged to contact the firm before August 1, 2022.